kubevault/kubevault/docs/guides/secret-engines/azure/csi-driver.md

 <summary>Using Vault CLI</summary>

-If you don't want to use vault operator and want to use Vault cli to manually configure an existing Vault server.
+If you don't want to use KubeVault operator and want to use Vault cli to manually configure an existing Vault server.
 The Vault server may be running inside a Kubernetes cluster or running outside a Kubernetes cluster.
 If you don't have a Vault server, you can deploy one by running the following command:

 ```console
 $ kubectl apply -f https://github.com/kubevault/docs/raw/{{< param "info.version" >}}/docs/examples/csi-driver/vault-install.yaml